tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

   - Sorting is treated as a Sort By -> Then By
   - Button to set opposite sorting direction between the Sort By -> Then By Modes, to allow more granular sorting rules
 - Button to place upgradable troops at the top of the list
+- Buttons will disable themselves if functionality is not available (e.g. cannot set opposite sorting if no Then By mode is selected)

 ### Party Actions

 - Upgrade upgradable single-path troops
 - Recruit recruitable prisoners - sort order is respected, party limit is respected but can be overridden by holding CTRL
+- Buttons will disable themselves if functionality is not available (e.g. no troops to upgrade)

 ### Hotkeys